-Many gym exercises for osteoporosis are excellent for building bone strength, improving balance and strengthening muscle.
+Many gym osteoporosis exercises are excellent for building bone strength, improving balance and strengthening muscle.
 A well designed gym exercise program incorporates weight bearing exercises and strength training for osteoporosis.
 However, certain exercises, when done improperly, can increase your risk of fracture.

 Eight Exercises for Osteoporosis